 The use of computers and other technology at ILM Academy is a privilege with responsibility.
-Failure to abide by the school guidelines may result in revoking the privilege, or further consequences, whether those devices are school or personal property.
-Older students will be asked to sign a Student Technology Contract to make them aware of the guidelines.
+Failure of students to abide by the school guidelines may result in revoking the privilege, or further consequences, whether those devices are school or personal property.
+Students will be asked to sign a Student Technology Contract at the beginning of the school year to make them aware of the guidelines.